 Do not obscure the email address to prevent automatic email harvesters from capturing the address.
-This can result in a poor user experience and present usability and accessibility problems.
+This will result in a poor user experience and present usability and accessibility problems.

 It is important that links do not open in a new browser tab or window.
-There are accessiblity issues where some users can get confused when a link opens a new window.
+There are accessibility issues where some users can get confused when a link opens a new window.

 It is important that you test all links before publishing content to the web or sending an email.
 Make sure to check that all links are live and take the user to the correct place.